Bekaboo/dropbar.nvim/README.md

 For all available options and their default values, see [lua/dropbar/configs.lua](lua/dropbar/configs.lua).

-Below are the detailed explaination of the options.
+Below are the detailed explanation of the options.

 #### Bar